caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

       stride
 * **Stream buffer**
   * There may be various streams mixing
-  * Aggressive prefetching of multiple streams lead ot cache pollution
+  * Aggressive prefetching of multiple streams leads to cache pollution
   * Implements multiple Next-N-Line or Stream prefetchers
   * Place the prefetched lines in FIFO buffer instead of the cache
 * Speculation is not necessarily a Run-Time Concept
   * Dynamic : in hardware, no interaction whatsoever from the compiler
     * Binary code in unmodified
   * Static : in software, planned beforehand by the compiler
-    * Binary code is written in such a was as to do speculation (with or withour some harware support in the ISA)
+    * Binary code is written in such a way as to do speculation (with or withour some harware support in the ISA)
 * **Predicated (= guarded) execution**
   * A special form of static control speculation, "I cannot make a good